jeffdupont/bootstrap-data-table/README.md

 DataTable Options
 -----------------

+Below are the basic options for creating a new datatable.

 + **debug**: false
 [Optional] Pretty self-explanitory, enable this to see certain messages in the console.log.
 It's a little limited on what I'm currently displaying during debug mode, but that'll change.